 Schloss Eggenberg, located just on the outskirts of Graz, is a Baroque palace known for its beautifully preserved architecture and peacock-filled gardens.
 The palace’s interior is as stunning as its exterior, boasting elaborately decorated rooms and a significant collection of art.

-Travel Time: The journey to Schloss Eggenberg is about 15-20 minutes by tram or car from the center of Graz.
+Travel Time: About 15-20 minutes by tram or car from the center of Graz

 Travel Tip: Plan your visit to include a guided tour of the palace’s state rooms, as they are only accessible with a guide.